jsenv/core/docs/import_resolution.md

 # Import resolution

 Jsenv resolve url found in files like a browser would: `new URL(specifier, baseUrl)`.
-Inside js modules, the url resolution is augmented with [Node ESM resolution algorithm](#node-esm-resolution-algorithm) and [FileSystem magic resolution](#filesystem-magic-resolution).
+Inside js modules, the url resolution is augmented with [Node ESM resolution algorithm](#node-esm-resolution-algorithm) and [FileSystem magic redirection](#filesystem-magic-redirection).

 ## Node ESM resolution algorithm